-I’m a wife, a mother of two beautiful children, and also an experienced Yogi.
+I’m a wife, a mother of two beautiful children, animal lover, and also an experienced Yogi.
 I’ve gotten so much through the practice of yoga and I want to help you do the same thing.

 Sometimes life can be hard.
 I know.
 In 2013, I was facing a difficult pregnancy.
 I didn’t know if my baby would survive to term and, even if she did, the doctors weren’t certain that either of us would survive the delivery itself.
 Every day was stressful for me, which further added to the complications.
 Finally, I gave birth to a beautiful baby girl.
 I nearly died that day, but nothing was going to stop me from meeting her.